majad00/ex5601-openwrt-ubootmod-to-stock-layout/README.md

 ### Building from source

-Project B is part of main project and based on the source from https://github.com/majad00/ex5601_openwrt_loader
+Project A, B and C are part of main project and based on the source from https://github.com/majad00/ex5601_openwrt_loader